Lists details of the data structures currently available within Genstat.

 LIST prints details of relevant attributes, as well as the identifiers, but this can be controlled using the

 CHANNEL option can be set to a scalar to divert the output to another output channel.
-Alternatively, it can specify the identifier of text data structure to store the output (and in fact an undeclared structure will be defined as a text, automatically).
+Alternatively, it can specify the identifier of text data structure to store the output (and, if you specify an undeclared structure, it will automatically be defined as a text).

 SYSTEM option of